 As Director of the Wilmot Cancer Institute, I seek to provide the highest level of compassionate care for patients, ensuring access to novel treatments and clinical trials whenever possible.
-My background brings the entire continuum of lymphoma experience to patients, from diagnosis through all treatments including autologous stem cell transplantation and survivorship.
+My background brings the entire continuum of lymphoma experience to patients, from diagnosis through all treatments including autologous stem cell transplantation, CAR-T cell interventions, novel agents, and survivorship.

-We have built a strong team in Rochester to care for patients with lymphoma that is absolutely first rate and internationally recognized.
-We have expertise in hematopathology, radiation oncology, dermatology and neurology, in addition to hematology and medical oncology.
+We have built an incredibly strong team in Rochester to care for patients with lymphoma that is absolutely first rate and internationally recognized.
+We have expertise in hematopathology, radiation oncology, dermatology, and neurology, in addition to hematology and medical oncology.
 Driving this team toward excellence – and seeing our success – is highly rewarding.

-Our understanding of blood cancers in general, and specifically lymphoma, has enabled us to cure a subset of patients – and that attracted me to this specialty.
-Happily, this fraction of cured patients has substantially increased during my almost 20 years in this field.
-Since lymphoma can affect anyone – males, females, young patients, older patients and all ethnicities – I am rewarded by the interaction with a variety of patients.
-Finally, lymphoma is a complex set of diseases that can affect any organ system and I was drawn to that challenge.
+Lymphoma is a complex set of diseases that can affect any organ system and I was drawn to that challenge.
+Our understanding of blood cancers in general, and specifically lymphoma, has enabled us to cure a subset of patients – and that also attracted me to this specialty.
+Happily, this fraction of cured patients has substantially increased during my 20-plus years in this field.
+Since lymphoma can affect anyone – males, females, young patients, older patients, and all ethnicities – I am rewarded by the interaction with a variety of patients.

-My practice team includes Lynn Rich, NP and Anna Morrison, RN.
+My practice team includes Anna Morrison, R.N., Kerri Hugelmaier, N.P.

 - Non-Hodgkin lymphoma

 - Chronic lymphocytic leukemia